MailTape/MailTape-v1/_posts/2016-10-23-Nicolas-Michaux.md

 # Nicolas Michaux's selection:

 ## Andy Shauf - The Magician
-**Nicolas Michaux**: _"Crafted, roots and elegant.
+Nicolas Michaux: ## _"Crafted, roots and elegant.
 There's a sheer love of sound in andy shauf's work - obviously a very talented songwriter."_

 ## Soft Hair - Lying Has to Stop
 _N.M._: **"**Amazing track.
 Smooth and sexy.
 It's also my tour crew's absolute favorite video at the moment.  **"**